Mary Dimke

-Mary Katherine Dimke (born 1977) is an American lawyer who serves as a United States district judge for the United States District Court for the Eastern District of Washington.
+Mary Katherine Dimke (born 1977) is an American lawyer who has servd as a United States district judge for the United States District Court for the Eastern District of Washington since 2021.
 She previously served as a United States magistrate judge of the same court from 2016 to 2021.

 Early life and education

 Dimke was born in 1977 in Clarkston, Washington.
 She graduated from Clarkston High School.
 Dimke received her Bachelor of Arts, magna cum laude, from Pepperdine University in 1999 and her Juris Doctor from Vanderbilt University Law School in 2002 as a member of the Order of the Coif.

 Career

 Dimke began her legal career as a law clerk for Judge Alan Bond Johnson of the United States District Court for the District of Wyoming from 2002 to 2003.
 She then clerked for Judge Richard C. Tallman of the United States Court of Appeals for the Ninth Circuit from 2003 to 2004.
 She joined the United States Department of Justice through its Honors Program in 2004 where she served as an attorney in the Fraud Section of the Criminal Division until 2007.
 She served as an Assistant United States Attorney for the Western District of Washington from 2008 to 2012 and for the Eastern District of Washington from 2012 to 2016.